Mafia II

-Mafia II is a 2010 action-adventure game developed by 2K Czech and published by 2K Games.
-It was released in August 24 2010 for PlayStation 3, Windows, and Xbox 360.
+Mafia II is a 2010 action-adventure game developed by 2K Czech and published by 2K.
+It was released on 24 August 2010 for PlayStation 3, Windows, and Xbox 360.
 The game is a standalone sequel to 2002's Mafia, and the second installment in the Mafia series.
-Set within the fictional city of Empire Bay from 1945 to 1951, the story follows Vito Scaletta, a young Sicillian-American mobster and war veteran, who becomes caught in a power struggle among the city's Mafia crime families while attempting to pay back his father's debts and secure a better lifestyle alongside his best friend.
+Set within the fictional city of Empire Bay from 1945 to 1951, the story follows Vito Scaletta, a young Sicilian-American mobster and war veteran, who becomes caught in a power struggle among the city's Mafia crime families while attempting to pay back his father's debts and secure a better lifestyle.

-The game is played from a third-person perspective and its world is navigated on-foot or by vehicle.
+The game is played from a third-person perspective and its world is navigated on foot or by vehicle.
 The player character's criminal activities may incite a response from law enforcement agencies, measured by a "wanted" system that governs the aggression of their response.
 Development began in 2003, soon after the release of the first Mafia game.
-Upon release, Mafia II received positive reviews, with praise particularly directed at its story, characters, and gameplay; however, the restrictive world design and lack of certain features present in other sandbox games was criticized.
+Upon release, Mafia II received positive reviews, with praise particularly directed at its story, characters, and gameplay; however, the restrictive world design and lack of certain features present in other sandbox games were criticized.

 A version of the game including all previously released downloadable content, entitled Mafia II: Director's Cut, was released by Feral Interactive in December 2011.
 A sequel, Mafia III, developed by 2K Czech's successor Hangar 13, was published in October 2016.
-To coincide with the remake of the first game of the series, Mafia II: Definitive Edition, a remastered version of the game developed by D3T, was released by 2K Games on 19 May 2020, to mixed critical reception.
+To coincide with the remake of the first game of the series, Mafia II: Definitive Edition (a remastered version of the game co-developed by d3t and Hangar 13) was released by 2K on 19 May 2020, to mixed critical reception.
 This Definitive Edition was later bundled in the Mafia: Trilogy, released on 25 September 2020.